MicrosoftDocs/microsoft-salescopilot-docs/articles/access-settings.md

 1. In the **Email insights (preview)** pane, turn on the toggle.

 1. Under **Who can access this feature?**, choose to allow access to all sellers or only to specific security groups.
 To do this, select one of the following options:
-    - **No restrictions**: All users' email insights are generated and stored.
+    - **No restrictions**: Generate and store email insights for all users in the environment.
     - **Set access restrictions**: Use security groups to decide which users' email insights are generated and stored.
+You must add security groups in either of the sections to save the changes.
         - **Allow access**: Search and add security groups that can access the feature.
         - **Restrict access**: Search and add security groups that cannot access the feature.

-        You must add security groups in either of the sections to save the changes.

 1. Select **Save**.

     :::image type="content" source="media/email-insights-access.png" alt-text="Screenshot showing the Email insights (preview) access settings.":::

-1. In the **Include emails based on sensitivity labels** window, select the sensitivity labels for emails you want to include when generating email insights, and then select **Save**.
-If you don't want to include any sensitivity labels, don't select any labels and select **Continue without labels**.
+1. In the **Include emails based on sensitivity labels** window, select the sensitivity labels for the emails you want to include when generating email insights, and then select **Save**.
+If you don't want to include emails with any sensitivity labels, leave all labels unselected and select **Continue without labels**.

-You can configure the [email insights settings](email-insights-settings.md) such as sharing of email insights and including emails with sensitivity labels.
+You can configure additional [email insights settings](email-insights-settings.md) such as sharing email insights and including emails with sensitivity labels.

 If you want to turn off email insights generation and storage, follow the same steps to access the **Email insights (preview)** pane and turn off the toggle.
-If you turn off this setting, users will no longer receive any email insights, and related features will be hidden.
+If you turn off this setting, users will no longer receive any email insights.

 ## Related information